mistval/kotoba/bot/README.md

 ## Fonts

 Due to licensing restrictions on redistribution, some of the fonts that public Kotoba uses are not included in the Github repo.
-You should be able to find them by Googling.
-Fonts not in this repo include:
+You should be able to find them by Googling their names.

-* PopRumCute
-* CP_Revenge
-* Genkaimincho
-* kurobara-cinderella

 ## Commands